romainrbr/flipchair/CONTRIBUTING.md

 #### Writing or updating Lawnchair documentation

-Lawnchair's documentations are written in Markdown and follow a style guides from [Google developer documentation style guide](https://developers.google.com/style).
+Lawnchair’s documentations are written in Markdown and follow a style guides from [Google developer documentation style guide](https://developers.google.com/style).

 <!-- Links -->